sgarcia0206/comp122-f23/format-encodings/notes_11_06.md

 # COMP122 Lecture Notes: November 06, 2023

 ## Announcements:

+   1. Graded Assignments:
+      1. Name: binary32
+         - Deliverable ID: 43-
+         - Average: 81
+         - 90 or above:  26 students == 35%
+         - Issues:
+           1. Following the process...Java --> Java TAC -> MIPS
+           1. Retagging "java_version" in the wrong place, i.e., with Java TAC
+           1. Tagging when you start working on a version
+           1. No Tagging

    1. Update on {java, mips}\_subroutine
       - Recall: -S option  (String)
         - The program uses the "duck" real of input